ZorianaPro/apartments_gallery/README.md

 Application testing:
 1. To run tests use the command `npm test`
-2. To check test coverage run `npm test -- --coverage`
+2. To check test coverage run `npm test -- --ci --coverage`